googlearchive/cloud-functions-emulator/README.md

 ### Usage

     Commands:
-      call <function>      Invokes a function.
-      clear                Resets the emulator to its default state and clears and deployed functions.
-      delete <function>    Undeploys a previously deployed function (does NOT delete the function source code).
-      deploy               Deploys a function with the given module path and entry point.
-      describe <function>  Describes the details of a single deployed function. logs                 Manages emulator logs access.
+      call <functionName>                 Invokes a function.
+You must specify either the "data" or the "file" option. clear                               Resets the emulator to its default state and clears and deployed functions. delete <functionName>               Undeploys a previously deployed function (does NOT delete the function source code). deploy <modulePath> <functionName>  Deploys a function with the given module path and function name (entry point). describe <functionName>             Describes the details of a single deployed function. logs <command>                      Manages emulator logs access.
       kill                                Force kills the emulator process if it stops responding. list                                Lists deployed functions.
-      prune                Removes any functions known to the emulator but which no longer exist in their corresponding module.
-      restart              Restarts the emulator.
+      prune                               Removes any functions known to the emulator but which no longer exist in their corresponding module. restart                             Restarts the emulator.
       start                               Starts the emulator.
-      status               Removes any functions known to the emulator but which no longer exist in their corresponding module.
-      stop                 Stops the emulator gracefully.
+      status                              Reports the current status of the emulator. stop                                Stops the emulator gracefully.

     Options:
+      -h, --help     Show help                                                                                                         [boolean]
+      -v, --version  Show version number                                                                                               [boolean]

+    Examples:
+      functions deploy ~/myModule helloWorld --trigger-http    Deploy helloWorld as an HTTP function from the module located in ~/myModule functions call helloWorld                                Invoke the helloWorld function with no data argument functions call helloWorld --data '{"foo": "bar"}'        Invoke the helloWorld function with a JSON document argument functions call helloWorld --file ~/myData/datafile.json  Invoke the helloWorld function with a file argument functions logs read --limit 10                           Display the most recent 10 lines from the logs

+Get help on a specific command passing `--help` to the command, for example:

+    functions call --help

+which would print:

+    functions call <functionName>

+    Options:
-      --help  Show help                                                    [boolean]
+      -h, --help     Show help                                                                                                         [boolean]
+      --data, -d     Specify inline the JSON data to send to the function.                                                              [string]
+      --file, -f     A path to a JSON file to send to the function.                                                                     [string]
+      -v, --version  Show version number                                                                                               [boolean]

 ### Deployment